Learn the Complete Step-By-Step Process to Get Your Product Ideas Into the Market

 The first thing they do is get you to buy a market report for about $700.
 The report is a basic template with basic information - basically worthless.
 With the report in hand, they tell you that the market research indicates your idea has big potential.

-They also try to hit you up for marketing programs such as videos and exhibiting your invention at tradeshows.
+They also try to hit you up for marketing programs such as websites, videos, and exhibiting your invention at tradeshows.
 The schemes go on and on, and so does your money, with nothing to show for it.

 Learn From My Failures And Successes

-I show inventors and entrepreneurs how to make money from their ideas.
+I show inventors and entrepreneurs how to get their inventions into the market.
 I've been developing and marketing products for over 24 years.

 I started out as a frustrated inventor.
 I dropped out of college to work on my inventions to try to change the world.
 But these good ideas failed to make it into the market.
 It was disappointing to see my ideas show up in the store made by someone else.
 The only good news was that if my ideas were showing up in the market, I must be on the right track.